Frequently Asked Questions

 Passport must: (1) Have at least 6 months validity from Vietnam arrival date; (2) Have at least 2 consecutive blank pages for entry/exit stamps; (3) Not be torn, damaged, or blurred on data page; (4) Be a valid international passport (not emergency passport, exceptions vary by nationality).
 If passport expiring soon (under 9 months), renew before applying for visa to avoid risk.
 Some countries have long passport renewal times (1-3 months) — plan early.

-I need to travel to Vietnam urgently — how do URGENT-2H and URGENT-1H work?
+I need to travel to Vietnam on short notice — what should I do?

 Is Phu Quoc visa-exempt?